 Which city has the world’s coolest bars?

-Any recommendations for great Sydney eats and drinks?
+Where would you recommend for great Sydney eats and drinks?

 Ketel One Bar Tours

 Tours run for 2.5-3hrs in which you’ll visit 3 bars with a personal guide.